 Address: Castelo de S. Jorge 1100º 129 Lisboa.
-The nearest metro station is Rossio (Green Metro Line) but involves a 20 minute walk.
-Mini bus service 37 goes directly to the main entrance, while the tram 28 is more enjoyable option but does require a slight walk.
+The nearest metro station is Rossio (Green Metro Line), but involves a 20 minute walk.
+Mini bus service 37 goes directly to the main entrance, while the tram 28 is more enjoyable option, but also does require a slight walk.

 Entrance fee: 8.50€/5.00€/20.00€ adult/child/family.